formkit/docs-content/inputs/rating.md

 #### Named slots

-Lastly, you can use the `offItem` and `onItem` slots to pass whatever assets you want.
-In this example, we are going to use different images for the `off` and `on` states:
+Lastly, you can use the `offItem` and `onItem` slots to pass whatever assets you want.In this example, we'll use different images for the `off` and `on` states:

 <example
 name="Rating"